bhstark2/babel-information-model/draft-ietf-babel-information-model.md

   to expose this parameter as read-only ("ro").

 babel-mac-verify
-: A Boolean flag indicating whether MAC hashes in incoming Babel packets are required to be present and are verified.
-If this parameter is "true", incoming packets are required to have a valid MAC hash.
+: A Boolean flag indicating whether MACs in incoming Babel packets are required to be present and are verified.
+If this parameter is "true", incoming packets are required to have a valid MAC.
   An implementation MAY choose
   to expose this parameter as read-only ("ro").